jyrgenn/jpylib/README.md

         "v": (...),
     })

-The two functions called above, `fntrace` and `pgetopts` (which actually would be `pgetopt.parse`) are indeed the first two I have in mind.
+The two functions called above, `tracefn` and `pgetopts` were indeed the first two I had in mind.
+Quite a few more followed in between.

 Current Status